|Course Code:||D284 (National ID: CHC40708)|| |

 Title: GROUP 01 - CORE UNITS

-Description: Learners to complete nine (9) core units
+Description: Complete nine (9) core units

 |D2313||CHCCOM403A||Use targeted communication skills to build relationships|

 |D8281||HLTHIR403C||Work effectively with culturally diverse clients and co-workers|